aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 Validation constraints `minCount`, `maxCount`, and `exactCount` can be used to limit how many values a property in any target node can have.

-`minCount` is specially interesting since it can be used to make part of the spec optional, if set with a `minCount` value of zero or mandatory if `minCount` has a value major than zero.
+`minCount` is especially interesting since it can be used to make part of the spec optional, if set with a `minCount` value of zero or mandatory if `minCount` has a value major than zero.

 For example, the following profile makes it mandatory to provide the name of an operation, parsed as a node of class